 2. GET A FREE MEAL

 Book with OpenTable for up to 50% off your restaurant bill.
 You also earn points for each meal you book with them.
 Once you’ve accumulated enough points, you get a free meal!
-Find out where all the latest meal deals are in our regularly updated article on cheap eats.
+You could also try out a Tastecard trial (look for the free offers – sometimes up to 3 months’ free!) which gives you 2 for 1 or 50% off loads of places including chains like Zizzi and Pizza Hut.

 3. GET AN INSULATION GRANT

-If you’re on income support or another kind of financial benefit you may be eligible for help with insulating your home via the Affordable Warmth scheme.
-Even if you don’t receive any benefits many people are entitled to massive discounts for insulation services so do have a look.
-Affordable Warmth is only available in England but there are similar schemes in Scotland, Wales and Northern Ireland.
+If you’re on income support or another kind of financial benefit, you may be eligible for help with insulating your home via the Affordable Warmth scheme.
+Even if you don’t receive any benefits, you might be entitled to discounts for insulation services.
+Worth having a look.
+Affordable Warmth is only available in England but there’re similar schemes in Scotland, Wales and Northern Ireland.

 4. GET CHEAP DESIGNER CLOTHES

-If you have to buy the latest clothes get down to the Designer Warehouse Sales where you can get designer one-offs and heavily discounted items.
-There are also websites like The Outnet offering discounted labels so you can get the same designer brands for less.
+If you have to buy the latest clothes, get down to the Designer Warehouse Sales where you can get designer one-offs and heavily discounted items.
+Alternatively, try websites like The Outnet which offer discounted labels so you can get the same designer brands for less.
+That’s some decent day-to-day savings for the shopaholic in you.

 5. GET AN AMAZON BARGAIN

-If you’re an avid Amazon shopper take a look at Price Cut Review, a handy website listing all the current Amazon products that are selling at half price or less.
-It’s all sorted into categories for you, so it’s well worth a browse to see if there’s anything you need that you could get for a lot less.
+If you’re an avid Amazon shopper, take a look at Amazon Goldbox.
+It shows you deals of the day, which only run for 24 hours.
+It’s all sorted into categories, so you can easily check if there’s anything you need that you could get for a lot less.

 7. PAY-AS-YOU-GO CAR

-If you only use your car every now and again, save the cost of insurance and road tax by using car rental services like Zipcar.
-They have cars strategically parked in local neighbourhoods for you to pick up and use.
+If you only need to drive every now and again, save on insurance and tax by using car rental services like Zipcar.
+They have cars strategically parked in local neighbourhoods.
+Join the network, pick up a car and drive away.
 Prices are around £5 for an hour and include fuel costs.

 8. SAVE ON PETROL